For a long time, HubSpot’s Sidekick was the go-to email tracking software for salespeople.

-(Note: Want to see who’s visiting your website—even if they don’t fill out a form?
-Try Leadfeeder for free.)
+Note: Want to see which companies visiting your website—even if they don’t fill out a form?
+Try Leadfeeder for free.

 An email tracking tool tells you who’s opening your messages, links, and attachments—and provides a simple indication of engagement with your outgoing emails.

 But it’s important to understand what happens after a recipient actually opens one of your emails.
 Typically, your email will direct someone to your website.
 How do you track website visitor engagement?

 What I describe below is a solution that works for more than just email.
 It’s a holistic approach that can encompass all the important parts of a lead generation campaign, not just email.

 I’ve highlighted three tools below that provide insights across email, web and phone.